 The result is a typical Bento Box quilt block but without the hassle of sewing smaller patchwork units.

 Take a look at the finished Bento Box after the sections of these two parent blocks are sewn together.

 This Disappearing Nine Patch pattern explains the method and illustrates several different ways to alter color and contrast among the blocks.
 It includes a size chart to help you decide how large to sew your parent quilt blocks, along with the end results after blocks are sliced apart.

 The pattern includes information about the history of the design, along with tips to help you choose a block size and decide how to position squares for best color and contrast when blocks are cut apart.

-The last page of the pattern illustrates how to cut the blocks into quarters with a rotary ruler.
+The last part of the pattern illustrates how to cut the blocks into quarters with a rotary ruler.